-Humans are supposed to move – we aren’t meant to be sedentary and motionless, but most of our jobs keep us sitting all day long.
-And to top it off, we’re typically commuting sitting down in our cars for an extended period of time.
-And, we’re so tired when we get home from work, we plop down on the couch and continue the downward spiral of a sedentary lifestyle.
-We harp on this a lot because it’s become such a huge part of our culture – and we want to counteract that at Symmetry Physical Therapy.
+Upper crossed syndrome can be avoided.
+Humans are supposed to move we aren’t meant to be sedentary and motionless.
+But, most of our jobs keep us sitting all day long.
+We’re typically commuting sitting down in our cars for an extended period of time.
+In addition, we are so tired when we get home from work and continue a sedentary lifestyle.

-There’s a particular type of muscular imbalance pattern that we see time and time again, and it has a whole lot to do with that desk job, sitting in school, or just simply being in front of the computer all day.
+There’s a particular type of muscular imbalance pattern that we see time and time again.
+It has a whole lot to do with that desk job, sitting in school, or just simply being in front of the computer all day.
 This imbalance pattern is called upper crossed syndrome (UCS).
-This fancy terminology just simply means that there is a pattern of tight/shortened muscles crossed with weak/lengthened ones, like this:
+It simply means that there is a pattern of tight/shortened muscles crossed with weak/lengthened ones.

-Basically, in UCS, a postural deficit comes in the form of the tight/shortened upper trapezius and levator scapula on the back (dorsal) side of the body crossing with tight/shortened pectoralis major and minor on the front (ventral) side of the body.
-Then, in the realm of weak/lengthened muscles, the syndrome also encompasses weak/lengthened deep cervical flexors on the ventral side and weak/lengthened lower trapezius.
+Consequently, postural deficit comes in the form of the tight/shortened upper trapezius and levator scapula on the back.
+Moreover, the syndrome also encompasses weak/lengthened deep cervical flexors.

 - Forward head posture